 What better New Years resolution could there be than to spend more time hearing from God in his word?

 As you may or may not remember, last year I posted a Bible reading plan that I had put together.
 I was thrilled to have a few brothers and sisters eager to use it.
+I even got the big thumbs-up from uber-blogger extraordinaire, Tim Challies.

 While there are certainly myriads of Bible reading plans out there, I’ve found this one pretty helpful.
 Here are some of the features of it.